lightszero/neovmbook/docs/en/page02.md

 There is a ScriptBuilder.cs in NEOVM that does most of the work of an assembler, except for link.

 The problem of link is more complicated, and it is also a focus of the assembler.
-This requires us to have more understanding of virtual machines such as NEOVM to continue to explore.Let's focus on turning the five assembly instructions into byte[].
+This requires us to have more understanding of virtual machines such as NEOVM to continue to explore.
+Let's focus on turning the five assembly instructions into byte[].

 \*NEO used to have an official assembler project（neoa，Years of disrepair https://github.com/neo-project/neo-compiler/tree/master/neoa